berquerant/marker/README.md

 func (*Kern) IsKern() {}
 ```

-in Kern_marker.go in the same directory.
+in kern_marker.go in the same directory.